Mother Mary Francis Bachmann, foundress of the congregation

 Mother Mary Bernardine (Anna Dorn)

-Mother Agnes Bucher became the second Superior General in 1863 and is often called the second foundress because of the achievements during her long leadership of forty-three years.
+In 1863, Mother Agnes Bucher became the second Superior General.
+She is often called the second foundress because of the achievements during her long leadership of forty-three years.
 When she became superior in 1863, her thirteen sisters staffed one hospital and one school in one diocese.
 By the end of her tenure in 1906, there were nearly 800 sisters, serving in 88 missions, in 19 dioceses from the Atlantic to the Pacific Ocean.
 Ministries included 12 hospitals, nine Native American missions, six academies, seven orphanages, two homes for the aged, four African-American missions, and many elementary and secondary schools.

 Throughout their history the Sisters of St. Francis of Philadelphia have been dedicated to serve–directly and indirectly–those who are poor.
 In the Mission Statement of 1986, they reaffirmed their commitment to minister to those who are poor, marginal, and oppressed.
 In 1996, they recommitted themselves to be “willing to take the necessary risks to be a healing, compassionate presence in our violent world, especially with women, children, and those who have no voice.”